Raft the Kennebec, Dead and Penobscot Rivers

 Kennebec River Rafting

-The 12 mile Kennebec trip begins at Harris Station on Indian Pond and flows through the Kennebec Gorge ending at The Forks, the confluence of the Dead and Kennebec Rivers.
+The 12 mile Kennebec River Rafting Trip begins at Harris Station on Indian Pond and flows through the Kennebec Gorge ending at The Forks, the confluence of the Dead and Kennebec Rivers.
 Class II-V Rapids.

 Penobscot River Rafting